 Qualifying trades for the Federal Skilled Trade Program

-The skilled trades which are eligible under the Federal Skilled Trades program are as follows:
+The skilled trades eligible under the Federal Skilled Trades program are:

 - Major Group 72, industrial, electrical, and construction trades, (33 occupations listed)